Partners in Compassionate Care (PCC) is a Faith-based Non-Profit Organization founded in 2004.

 People in the village of Werkok donated 40 acres of land for the hospital buildings’ construction.
 The once grassy field near this rural village is now Memorial Christian Hospital, a 24-bed hospital that employs people from South Sudan.

-The hospital is also expanding by opening Bush Clinics to serve the rural population.
-The first Bush Clinic is located in Malek Village along the River Nile.
+The hospital is also expanding by opening Satellite Clinics to serve the rural population.
+The first Satellite Clinic is located in Malek Village along the River Nile.
 The second is in the town of Bor.
+The third is in the village of Athooc.

 Mission, Vision, and Values